Matrix calculation with NumPy

 [4]]]

-If you want to search for a value within a matrix, you can use the where() method which returns the positions where the matrix has the value we are looking for.
+If you want to search for a value within an array, you can use the where() method which returns the positions where the array has the value we are looking for.

 arr = np.array([1, 2, 3, 4, 5, 4, 4])